femhub/mesheditor-flex/doc/index.rst

 ..
-FEMhub document:ation master file, created by sphinx-quickstart on Fri Apr 23 19:23:04 2009.
+Mesh Editor documentation master file, created by sphinx-quickstart on Fri Apr 23 19:23:04 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.